 1. Brenton Tarrant Is Existentially Terrified of White Culture Being ‘Replaced’ Through a Process He Calls ‘White Genocide.’

 The title of Tarrant’s manifesto is The Great Replacement.
 He is not the first person to use these words.
-One version of the concept has been popularized by the French writer Renaud Camus.
-This 2017 video by right-wing activist Lauren Southern uses these words to describe a scenario in which the culture of Europe and the Americas becomes “replaced” by cultures originating from Africa and the Middle East as the birth rate drops and immigration increases.
+This 2017 video with the same name by right-wing activist Lauren Southern attributes the origin of the concept to Renaud Camus, describing a scenario in which the culture of Europe and the Americas becomes “replaced” by cultures originating from Africa and the Middle East as the birth rate drops and immigration increases.
 A similar scenario is put forth by this grossly propagandistic video cited in the manifesto.
 These ideas have obvious parallels with talking points that have been espoused by prominent racists throughout history, from Adolf Hitler to Donald Trump.

-The individuals targeted were selected because Tarrant sees Muslims as “invaders” and he wants to make them afraid.
+Sadly, Tarrant found the misinformation persuasive.
+He selected his targets because he sees Muslims as “invaders” and he wants to make them afraid.
 (The irony here is rich, given the history of colonialism and genocide in Australia, New Zealand, and other majority-white countries that began as European colonies.)
 But he also chose to attack Muslims because existing levels of Islamophobia insure that “attacking them receives the greatest level of support.”

 (On that note, it bears mentioning that the Al Noor Mosque had a history of hosting interfaith dialogues aimed at promoting mutual awareness and bringing communities together.
 Let’s make sure that history is not lost in this narrative.)